 Account Statement Requests

 All Sports clubs at Lafayette College have a Student Government Account and some have a Restricted Account.
 Most transactions are performed with the Student Government Account.
-Additionally, all money in the club sport’s student government account not spent by the end of the fiscal year will be returned to the general Student Government Account and no longer be available for the club’s use.
+Additionally, all money in the sports club’s student government account not spent by the end of the fiscal year will be returned to the general Student Government Account and no longer be available for the club’s use.
 All private donations should be handled in a special way so that donors are sent the proper thank you and tax receipts.
 Donations will be deposited into the club’s Restricted Account via the Development Office.
 Any checks received from parents or friends will be handled in this way.
 Restricted Account funds roll over and are not lost by the club if not spent by the end of the fiscal year.
 A sport club representative should contact the Office of Student Involvement for questions about account balances.

 No sports clubs will be permitted to conduct deficit spending.
 In other words, there will be no commitment to financial obligations made without the presence of the proper funding in place to cover the full expense.
 Additionally, sports club officers do not have the authority to make commitments to vendors for product purchase without first having a signature from the designated College administrator which is typically the Director of Student Involvement.
 Capital equipment purchases (and work orders) estimated to be over $1,000 require pre-approval from the Director of Recreation Services.